Finch-API/finch-docs/docs/Development-Guides/Rate-Limits.md

 ## Application Rate Limits

 Similarly, multiple access tokens can be created from a single Finch application as more employers are connected.
 A Finch application has its own rate limits separate from the access token rate limits.
-You can think of an application like a development environment or application stage.
-Finch will assign three types of applications: `sandbox`, `development`, and `production`.
-Each will have their own `client_id` which represents the application.
+(A Finch application corresponds to a unique `client_id`.
+You may have several `client_id`s if you use a development or sandbox application in addition to production).

 For application-level rate limits, each `product` manages another “larger” bucket simultaneously counting all requests across all access tokens created by that application.
 Each bucket is still scoped to a product endpoint like with access tokens; the only difference is that the application-level bucket is larger.